You won’t be able to stop eating these amazing carrot cake muffins with cream cheese filling – and the crispy sugar on top is an absolute must!

 - In medium bowl, blend together softened cream cheese, egg, and sugar until well-combined.
 Set aside.

-- In another bowl, mix together flour, 3/4 cup Sugar In The Raw Organic White® organic cane sugar, baking powder, cinnamon, nutmeg, cardamom, salt and currants.
+- In another bowl, mix together flour, ¾ cup sugar, baking powder, cinnamon, nutmeg, cardamom, salt and currants.

-- In a large bowl, mash carrots using a potato masher or fork – mash until no large chunks remain.
+- In a large bowl, mash carrots using a potato masher or fork, mashing until no large chunks remain.
 Add applesauce, canola oil, eggs, egg whites, and vanilla extract.
 Stir until combined.

 - Add dry ingredients and stir until just combined.
 Mixture will be lumpy.

-- Fill muffin tins 1/3 of the way full with muffin mixture.
-Drop 1 tablespoon of cream cheese mixture into middle of each muffin.
+- Fill muffin tins one third full with muffin mixture.
+Drop a tablespoon of the cream cheese mixture into middle of each muffin.
 Top with remaining muffin batter.
 Sprinkle with coarse sugar, if using.

 - Bake for 20-25 minutes or until golden brown.
 Let cool for 3-4 minutes in muffin tin before removing to a rack to cool completely.
 Serve warm or store in fridge in a covered container.